Navy veteran takes on Saipan's restriction on handguns

 While the islands’ citizens can receive permits for a select few long guns, the law prevents them from possessing those for self-defense, even at home.
 Regulation of handguns varies in the four other inhabited U.S. territories.
 With differing degrees of regulation, they are allowed in America’s only other commonwealth territory, Puerto Rico, as well as in Guam and the Virgin Islands, but handguns are banned in American Samoa.

-Born in California, Radich, a former boatswain’s mate, served aboard the USS Vandegrift, a guided-missile frigate that participated in Operation Desert Shield’s Maritime Interception Operations in 1990.
+Injured in service Born in California, Radich, a former boatswain’s mate, served aboard the USS Vandegrift, a guided-missile frigate that participated in Operation Desert Shield’s Maritime Interception Operations in 1990.
 After a ship’s rope crushed his right hand, Radich lost his pinky and required extensive physical therapy.
 Although he was subsequently found fit for duty, he left the Navy in 1993 and enrolled in college, earning a degree in history and education.
 He taught school in the Detroit area.